 5. Compose with grids

 Because the gridlines divide the screen into three rows and three columns, they can be used to follow the rule of thirds, which says that your subject should be placed off-center on one of the gridlines or where the horizontal and vertical lines intersect.
-For landscape shots, you can use the grid to ensure that your horizon is not smack in the middle of the frame.
+For landscape shots, you can use the grid to ensure that your horizon is level.
 And for any type of shot, the grid helps you make sure you’re holding your phone straight and not at an angle.

 If you’re shooting from above and want that flat lay look, the leveling tool, which is turned on automatically with grids, will be your best friend.
 When pointing your iPhone up or down, there will be two crosshairs in the middle of the screen, one white and one yellow.
 When your iPhone is parallel to the ground or ceiling, the crosshairs will merge and become a single yellow crosshair.